-It can be difficult to determine the number of times people have changed jobs throughout their working lives.
-The main reason for this difficulty is that there is no current consensus on what is considered a career change.
-For some, an internal transfer may be considered a change, while others would only consider a jump to a new company.
+It can be difficult to determine the number of times people have changed jobs throughout their working lives, due in part that there is no current consensus on what is considered a career change.
+For some, an internal transfer or a promotion may be considered a change, while others only consider it a job change if there is a jump to a new company.

 The Average Number of Times People Change Jobs

 Many workers spend five years or less in every job, so they devote more time and energy transitioning from one job to another.
-In January 2016, the Bureau of Labor Statistics reported the average employee tenure was 4.2 years, down from 4.6 years in January 2014.
+In its 2018 Employee Tenure Summary, the BLS reported, the median employee tenure was 4.3 years for men and 4.0 years for women.

 Average Duration of Jobs

 The BLS Employee Tenure Summary notes that a high percentage of younger workers had short-duration jobs as of January 2018.
 Among jobs held by workers ages 25 to 34, the median tenure is 2.8 years.